couchbaselabs/hands_on_n1ql_v4/content/slide-165.md

 <pre id="example">
 select *
   from system:completed_requests
-  where PhaseCounts.`Scan` is not missing and PhaseCounts.`Fetch` is not missing
+  where PhaseCounts.`IndexScan` is not missing and PhaseCounts.`Fetch` is not missing

 </pre>